MarcManiez/Intro-to-Rust/class-outline.md

 let ssn = Identifier::SSN(0000000000);
 ```

 You can optionally store some data inside an enum's variant.
 In this case, we stored our social security number.
 But why is this useful?
 To understand, lets look at another example and introduce another type of enum, `Option`.
-Image that you're trying to fetch user information from a database:
+Imagine that you're trying to fetch user information from a database:

 ```Rust
 struct User {